 Based on these factors, an attorney in Albany could help protect your rights as a father and build a case that allows you to have access to your child.

 Challenges Fathers Can Face in Custody Determination

 Although the roles that men and women play in the workplace and in their homes have evolved over the past few decades, it is still more common for women to stay home with their children and act as their primary caregivers than it is for men.
 If your marriage followed this pattern, you can face difficulties seeking a fair split of parenting time with your former spouse.
 If you tend to work long hours, this can compound the problem.

 But do not assume that the court will not consider creating a custody arrangement that gives you at least half of your child’s parenting time simply because your spouse stayed home or you work long hours.
 Other factors, like your ability to provide for your child financially and the conditions present in your household, are considered too.
-Our team of lawyers specializes in advocating for fathers seeking physical and legal custody of their children.
+Our team of lawyers in Albany specializes in advocating for fathers seeking physical and legal custody of their children.

 If our team feels that the judge handling your case is unfairly discriminating against you because of your gender, we will not allow you to suffer.
 We will fight for your right as a parent to have a consistent, sufficient relationship with your child.
 Discriminating against an individual because of his or her gender is an act in bad faith.
 We are prepared to appeal any rulings that we feel were made in bad faith.